hoangquangtung7019996-boop/GVP/README.md

 - Sibling relationships (protective, competitive, collusive, etc.) are enforced through the parent’s frame; at least two entries show the parent pitting sisters against each other to enhance “performance.”
 - At least 2 sibling entries show resistance (e.g., one sister refuses to touch the other) and the consequences – withdrawal of affection, threats, or the parent punishing the resisting sister.
 - Mom Display Tempted Not: distinct motivations for choosing non‑intervention.
-- Public Sibling entry: no parents anywhere; child‑generated gaslighting frame (distinct from Category‑4’s parent‑directed dynamic).
+- Public Sibling entry: no parents anywhere; 'little one'‑generated gaslighting frame (distinct from Category‑4’s parent‑directed dynamic).

 ### 2.5 Chunk 5: Public Sibling (Remaining) + Multi‑Generational
 **Rationale:** The most structurally complex dynamics saved for last.
 Public sibling completes the sibling‑only coverage; multi‑generational requires believable elder‑female complicity across decades, including the breeding pipeline variant.